quangthang11t3/gulp4-sass-boilerplate/README.md

-## Simple Setup to Automate HTML and SaSS changes using GULP4 and BrowserSync
+## Simple Setup to Automate HTML and SaSS changes using GULP4, BrowserSync and Gulp File Include.

+First of all, you need to install gulp 4 globally and yarn packages.

 ## To Run the Project